sr99622/Proxmox_Wireless/README.md

     ping google.com

 If the first command fails, the wireless connection is not working.
 If first succeeds and the second fails, the WiFi router is not routing your ping out to the internet.
 If the first two succeed and the third fails, the DNS is not resolving.
 In this last case, check your ```/etc/resolv.conf``` file has the WiFi router address as the nameserver.

+Upon completion of the wireless configuration, you can update the system by using the apt commands:

+    apt update
+    apt upgrade

 # Packet Forwarding For the Wireless Connection